 In Table 1 and 2 we illustrate the convergence of our numerical scheme.
 We consider the solutions at t=0 increasing the number of sub-intervals of the time-grid (W), and the number of mesh-points (N).
 In Table 1 we compute the L^2 -norm error assuming as exact solution the one computed with W=250 and N=5000.
 More specifically in the upper part of the table we fix N=5000 and we show the convergence increasing the time grid.
 Conversely, in the lower part we fix W=250 and we make the space grid more dense.
 As expected, in both cases the solutions converge.
-Moreover, in Table 2 we show the convergence when we increase W and N at the same time; we do not assume an exact solution (an analytical solution is not available) but we list the distances, increasing both W and N, between two consecutive solutions in the numerical sequence.
-We consider both the L^2 and L^∞ relative errors.
-To show the convergence of the optimal control regions, we have also computed the Hausdorff distances
+Moreover, in Table 2 we show the convergence when we increase W and W at the same time; we do not assume an exact solution (an analytical solution is not available) but we list the distances, increasing both W and W0, between two consecutive solutions in the numerical sequence.
+We consider both the W1 and W2 relative errors.
+To show the convergence of the optimal control regions, we have also computed the Hausdorff distances (normalized by the length of the domain W2 between the transaction regions and between the target portfolios of the consecutive solutions (the Hausdorff distance is the supremum of the distances of the points in one region to the

-Figure 5: Value function in the plane (B,S).
-Solution at t=0 (left) - Difference between the solution at t=0 and t=0.5 (right). $N=5000,\ W=250,\ K=0.1$ and c=0.01.
+FIG. 5.
+Value function in the plane (B,S): Solution at t = 0.
+N = 5000, W = 250, K = 0.1 and C = 0.01.